armixz/Digit-Recognizer/README.md

 <br/>
 <br/>

----

 - The training data set, (train.csv), has 785 columns.
   - The first column, called "label", is the digit that was drawn by the user.
   - The rest of the columns contain the pixel-values of the associated image.
   - Each pixel column in the training set has a name like pixelx, where x is an integer between 0 and 783, inclusive.
-  - To locate this pixel on the image, suppose that we have decomposed x as x = i * 28 + j, where i and j are integers between 0 and 27, inclusive.
+  - To locate this pixel on the image, suppose that we have decomposed x as x = i * 28 + j, where i and j are integers between 0 and 27.
   - Then pixelx is located on row i and column j of a 28 x 28 matrix, (indexing by zero).
 <br/>

 For example, pixel-31 indicates the pixel that is in the fourth column from the left, and second row from the top, as in the ascii-diagram below.
 <br/>

+---

 Visually, if we omit the "pixel" prefix, the pixels make up the image like this:
 <br/>